alexeypav/productive-go-client/README.md

 # GO Client for productive.io - Time Entry

-This is an interactive CLI (Command Line Interface) application designed for entering your time into the productive.io platform.
+This is an interactive CLI (Command Line Interface) application  for entering your time into the productive.io platform.

 ## Getting Started